JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 The source ejects whatever current is necessary.
 We introduce another variable `i(t)` to "capture" this current.
 This variable will be removed during structural simplify, but will be available for plotting through the [Observables](@ref) mechanism.
-The `VertexFunction` can be generated from an `ODESystem` by providing names of the input and output states:
+The `VertexModel` can be generated from an `ODESystem` by providing names of the input and output states:

 ```@example mtk
 @mtkmodel VoltageSource begin